Fund transfers

 4. Token symbol: BNX.

-You can see the number of decimal places in the token card in Explorer.
+5. Decimals: 18.
+You can see the number of decimal places in the token card in the explorer.

 Detailed instructions are also available on our blog.

-• What to do if I transferred XRP to Tangem Wallet, but 10 less XRP came in?
-What to do if I transferred XLM to Tangem Wallet, but received 1 less XLM?
+• What do I do if I transferred XRP to Tangem Wallet, but the amount of XRP I received was 10 less than expected?
+What if I transferred XLM to Tangem Wallet, but received 1 less XLM than I should have?

-In XRPL and Stellar blockchains, there is the concept of an account.
-Opening an account in XRPL is enough to deposit at least 10 XRP, in Stellar — 1 XLM.
+The XRPL and Stellar blockchains use the concept of accounts.
+To open an account on XRPL you need to deposit at least 10 XRP, while the minimum on Stellar is 1 XLM.
 When you open an account, these funds are reserved and remain unavailable for withdrawal.
-For example, if you deposit 30 XRP — 10 XRP will be reserved for creating an account, and the balance will show 20 XRP, which can already be spent.
+For example, if you deposit 30 XRP, 10 XRP will be reserved for creating an account, and the balance will show 20 XRP available to spend.

 • What does "Account is not created" mean in the XRPL/Stellar wallet?

-In XRPL and Stellar blockchains, there is the concept of an account.
-Opening an account in XRPL is enough to deposit at least 10 XRP, in Stellar — 1 XLM.
+The XRPL and Stellar blockchains use the concept of accounts.
+To open an account on XRPL you need to deposit at least 10 XRP, while the minimum on Stellar is 1 XLM.
 When you open an account, these funds are reserved and remain unavailable for withdrawal.
-For example, if you deposit 30 XRP — 10 XRP will be reserved for creating an account, and the balance will show 20 XRP, which can already be spent.
+For example, if you deposit 30 XRP, 10 XRP will be reserved for creating an account, and the balance will show 20 XRP available to spend.

-• What Tag/Memo should I specify when transferring XRP/XLM to Tangem Wallet?
+• What Tag/Memo should I specify when transferring XRP/XLM/ATOM/TON/LUNA/LUNC to Tangem Wallet?

 That said, some exchanges still offer to specify a tag when withdrawing coins.
 In this case, you can specify any value of the tag — for example, any number or digit.
 None of these numbers are needed to get your coins.

-WETH (Wrapped Ethereum) are ETH coins not on its native network.
-So, if you send ETH on any network other than Ethereum, the tokens will come as WETH in Tangem Wallet.
+WETH (Wrapped Ethereum) is ETH stored outside its native network.
+If you send ETH on any network other than Ethereum, the tokens will arrive as WETH in Tangem Wallet.

-• How to find out my wallet address?
+• How do I find out my wallet address?

 To get your wallet address, you need to: